Everything You Need to Know About Renting Office Space in New York

 New York Office Space for Rent

 Bevmax Office Centers specializes in private office space and virtual space solutions.
-We offer office space in some of the most desired locations in New York including Columbus Circle, Tribeca and Soho, Manhattan, and the Plaza District.
+We offer office space in some of the most desired locations in New York including Tribeca and Soho, Midtown West, and the Plaza District.
 We invite you to contact us for more information about locations, rates, and our list of amenities.
 We believe you can find a space to call home at one of our office centers.